Arctic Day: 15 years of Rosneft research

 Reference:

-Rosneft's retail network is the largest in Russia in terms of geographic coverage and number of stations.
-The Rosneft gas station brand remains one of the leaders in Russia in terms of recognition, fuel quality, and a wide range of non-fuel products.
-The Company operates approximately 3,000 gas stations in total.
+The Company's retail network of gas stations under the Rosneft, Bashneft, and PTK brands is the largest in the Russian Federation in terms of geographic coverage and number of stations.
+It spans 62 regions of the country.
+The Company's network comprises approximately 3,000 stations.
+The Rosneft gas station brand is one of the leaders in Russia in terms of recognition and fuel quality.

 Please note: This information is raw content obtained directly from the source.
 It represents an accurate account of the source's assertions and does not necessarily reflect the position of MIL-OSI or its clients.